mohsenoid/Android-Interview-Questions/PREPARATIONS.md

 ❌ Don't try to oversell yourself or pretend to be someone you're not.

 ❌ Don't get distracted easily (for instance thinking about the previous question) and forget to to listen and engage with the interviewer.

+## Practice the STAR method

+The STAR interview format is a behavioral interviewing technique employers use during hiring. “**STAR**” stands for **S**ituation, **T**ask, **A**ction, and **R**esult.

+The method is designed to bring a structured and focused approach to interviewing and primarily focuses on a candidate’s working styles, behavioral attributes, and competencies.

+STAR method interview questions usually focus on asking candidates for concrete examples of situations they’ve encountered in their past experiences – either in a work or educational setting.
+Questions typically start with phrases like “Describe a situation where,” “Tell me about a time you had to,” or “Share an example of when you.”

+The best answers will include clear, concise information covering the following:

+- **Situation**: The candidate describes the situation or context they were in, explaining the circumstances or challenges they faced..

+- **Task**: The applicant explains the specific task(s) they had to achieve in the situation described.
+This helps the interviewer to better understand the candidate’s roles and responsibilities in the scenario.

+- **Action**: The candidate describes the actions they took or decisions they made to work through their tasks and goals – including how they overcame any specific challenges.
+This gives the interviewer insight into the candidate’s problem-solving abilities, working style, decision-making abilities, and more.

+- **Result**: The applicant defines the outcomes and results of their actions.
+These could be either positive or negative.
+They help show the interviewer the impact or value the candidate added to the task or how they rectified a negative outcome.
+This stage in the method provides an excellent opportunity for candidates to discuss any quantifiable impact they made – for instance, increasing sales by 2%.